RunMyApp for Android

 To receive notifications that pop up on your mobile device, you need to turn on the Settings > Enable notification option in the main menu.
 When enabled, you receive a notification as soon as you have received an email or have been assigned a manual task - provided that the corresponding task is configured to enable push notifications.

 With the installation of RunMyApp, your mobile device is automatically registered to receive notifications.
 You can choose to unregister and re-register your device using the Settings > Advanced settings > Notification registration option.
 Please note that unregistering your device disables notifications for all RunMyProcess user accounts that are setup on your mobile device.
+This setting is only valid until RunMyApp is re-started.
+At this time, the device is automatically registered again to receive notifications.

 7 Offline Availability